Information Security Policy

 - Define mechanisms which protect the reputation of the University and allow the University to satisfy its legal and ethical responsibilities with regard to its networks’ and computer systems’ connectivity to networks outside the University.

-- Provide written guidelines and procedures to manage and control information considered to be High-Risk, Restricted and/or Confidential whether in electronic, paper or other forms.
+- Provide written guidelines and procedures to manage and control information considered to be Sensitive Information whether in electronic, paper or other forms.

 - Protect the integrity and validity of University data.